Our Top Pick for 2018: HP OfficeJet Pro 8620 All-in-One Color Inkjet Printer

 Heightened connectivity is also a clear design philosophy that Brother incorporated into this all-in-one.
 You can print from a myriad of sources including, Google Cloud Print, AirPrint, Mopria, Brother iPrint & Scan, and Wi-Fi connect.
 This large amount of mobile friendly print options really makes this the perfect printer to print documents and decks quickly from your phone or tablet.
 Further beyond this functionality is the included NFC tab, which will allow you to print wirelessly through point of contact connectivity technology.
 This will let you print from or even scan directly to your mobile device.

 This printer features a 2.7 inch touchscreen interface that contains the majority of the printer’s functionality.
 While many of these are the standard buttons and settings that you find on many multifunction machines of this type, some are relatively unique.
-The feature that stands out most is the accessibility this machine has for cloud based services.
+The feature that stands out most is the accessibility this machine has for cloud-based services.
 Included with the printer is functionality for Microsoft’s OneNote, OneDrive, Box, Google Drive, Evernote, Dropbox, and even social apps like Facebook and Picassa.
 This degree of connectivity makes this printer even less tethered to the computer-to-printer functionality that has been standard for decades.
 Simply put, now you can print your needed documents directly from the printer itself.

 Loading up cartridges is also done in a fairly unique way; rather than presenting each cartridge on rails like in most all-in-ones, the Worksmart uses a stationary ink system that’s positioned at the bottom right of the machine.
 Simply, fold the tab and slide one of the four ink cartridges out of the housing.
 Also, this printer features automatic duplex printing that prints easily on both sides of the page.
+Some times it can be hard to find the right ink replacement, you can use this resource to help Brother ink cartridge replacements.

 A full 77 percent of the reviewing audience on Amazon has granted this all-in-one a positive rating of four or five stars.
 The general consensus is that this printer does everything that you need in an efficient way without the risk of paper jams or difficult connectivity.
-A five star reviewer summed it up perfectly in this review:

 “Small footprint, very simple to install on my network.
 Print quality is excellent.
 Print speed is adequate.
 Paper supply only holds 100 sheets.
-Automatic document feeder is reliable.
+The automatic document feeder is reliable.
 Fairly quiet.
 Ink cost seems significantly lower than all the competition.
 Can print from all our mobile devices.
 If you need a printer for home, dorm, or maybe even a small business, take a close look at this Brother unit.”

 #4.
 HP OfficeJet 4650 All-in-One Color Inkjet Photo Printer